huzky-v/proton-vpn-server-list/README.md

 This is a list for quick checking on ipv4 / ipv6 address of the proton vpn servers (As of 2025-08-12), grouped by the location.
 You can also have a quick check on [this list](https://list.proton.huzky.dev/) also created by me.
-This list will not include the SE- config because there is some data inconsistency with the country config.
+This list will not include the multihop config because there is some data inconsistency with the country config.

 This list will not update in regular basis as there is no easy way to automate this.